wdporter/i-am-that-vuepress/78-all-knowledge-is-ignorance/readme.md

 consciousness.">chit</span>, consciousness, but appears to be outside because of its apparent changelessness.
 The foundation of things is in memory — without memory there would be no recognition.
-Creation, reflection, rejection — Brahma<span data-tippy-content="One of the gods of the Hindu trinity:
+Creation, reflection, rejection — <span data-tippy-content="One of the gods of the Hindu trinity:
 Brahma, the creator; Vishnu, the preserver; Shiva, the destroyer.">Brahma</span>, <span data-tippy-content="One of the Gods of the Hindu trinity — Brahma, the creator; Vishnu, the preserver and Shiva, the